How to Make Pumpkin Puree

 Homemade pumpkin puree is great for any recipe that calls for its canned equivalent.
 And you can make so much more than pie!

-If you are making baked goods, be sure to defrost the puree if you have stored it in your freezer.
-For soups, you can throw the whole frozen chunk in your pot and let it cook down.
+If you are making baked goods, defrost the puree if stored in your freezer.
+You can throw the whole frozen chunk in your pot and let it cook for soups.

 Here are a few of our favorite recipes that use pumpkin puree: